Auxiliary many-body wavefunctions for TDDFRT electronic excited states: Consequences for the representation of molecular electronic transitions: Comparison of the EOM and auxiliary wavefunction pictures

-Due to the non-uniqueness of the electronic-transition representation involving $\textbf{z}_+$ or $\textbf{z}_-$ as nilpotent transition operator, Luzanov and Zhikol have proposed an alternative scheme for reducing \eqref{eq:casida} into an Hermitian eigenvalue problem: \eqref{eq:casida}, that we can rewrite as
+Due to the non-uniqueness of the electronic-transition representation involving the $\textbf{z}_+$ or $\textbf{z}_-$ components into a nilpotent transition operator — \textit{vide supra} —, Luzanov and Zhikol have, in the same paper \cite{luzanov_electron_2010}, proposed an alternative, unique scheme for reducing the generalized eigenvalue problem \eqref{eq:casida} into a Hermitian eigenvalue problem: the \eqref{eq:casida} central equation, that we can rewrite as $\bm{\Delta} \ket{u} = \omega \textbf{J}\ket{u}$, with